Preciousalor/AdventureWorks-Global-Company-AW-Data-Exploration-in-SQL/README.md

     INNER JOIN DimSalesReason AS dsr
     ON fsr.SalesReasonKey = dsr.SalesReasonKey

---WHERE fs.SalesOrderNumber = N'SO51178'
+WHERE fs.SalesOrderNumber = N'SO51178'

 GROUP BY dsr.SalesReasonReasonType

+# Creating a view

---subselect in a select option
+# subselect in a view

 SELECT
     InvoiceNumber,